-- Compassion for People - Dedication to a Healthy Lifestyle, including NEWSTART principles.
+- Emotional Balance - Dedication to Health Evangelism and Service - Compassion for People - Dedication to a Healthy Lifestyle, including NEWSTART principles

 BS in Natural Science Graduation Requirements

 A minimum of 128 credits are required for the BS in Natural Science.
 Students pursuing the Bachelor of Science in Natural Science will need to fulfill all General Education requirements, including the practical, work-education and ministry-related components (see General Education section) as well as the graduation requirements for the degree.
 To complete the major degree requirements, students must take the Core Courses, Core Electives and Cognate courses listed below and a minor.
 Students who intend to use the degree for Pre-Med or Pre-Dentistry are required to include the minor in Health & Wellness along with the major in Natural Science.